opral/monorepo/packages/README.md

 All packages have more or less the same structure.
 If in doubt, please open the `package.json` file from the package of interest and look up the `scripts` property.

-Generally, running commands from dedicated packages requires the cwd to be the root directory `inlang` and run call commands with the `--workspace` flag.
+Generally, running commands from dedicated packages requires the CWD to be the root directory `inlang` and run call commands with the `--workspace` flag.

 **Example**